MicrosoftDocs/cloud-adoption-framework/docs/innovate/innovation-guide/devices.md

 ## [Azure Remote Rendering](#tab/RemoteRender)

 Render high-quality interactive 3D content in the cloud and stream it to your devices in real time.
 Rendering workloads are heavily used for special effects (VFX) in the media and entertainment industry.
-Rendering is also used in many other industries such as advertising, retail, oil and gas, and manufacturing.
+Rendering is also used in many other industries, such as advertising, retail, oil and gas, and manufacturing.

 The process of rendering is computationally intensive.
 There can be many frames or images to produce, and each image can take many hours to render.
 Rendering is therefore a perfect workload for batch processing that can use Azure and Azure Batch to run many renders in parallel.